dan-ator/Project-Two/README.md

 # Project-Two
 The basic idea for the project is an online resource for spouses and families within the foreign service, military, or corporate expat community to contribute and access information about different places as an expat.
 The information should be formatted as "tips."
-Everyday abroad there are little things that can go wrong and things that go right.
 This site will be a way to easily share tricks and tips about tours in the foreign service, military, etc. from the point of view of the spouse/family.
-It would allow for follow-up questions to posts people write.
+It would allow for follow-up questions to posts people write, in order to help provide context to it all.

 Models: